- $15 Billion+ Won

 In Florida, vehicle owners are required to purchase protection which, in the event of a crash, will cover the cost of damages to a certain extent.

-Unfortunately, Personal Injury Protection) (PIP) may also limit your ability to take legal action, so it’s important to contact an experienced attorney immediately following an accident, especially if you have suffered a severe or disabling injury.
-At Morgan & Morgan, our attorneys have decades of experience handling car accident claims.
-Our lawyers in Tampa understand the difficulties some victims may face in recovering compensation.
+Unfortunately, Personal Injury Protection (PIP) may also limit your ability to take legal action, so it’s important to contact an experienced lawyer immediately following a crash, especially if you have suffered a severe or disabling injury.

-Were you or a loved one severely injured in a car accident?
+Were you or a loved one severely injured in an accident?
 If so, you may be entitled to compensation.
-To learn more about your rights and how our Tampa car accident attorneys may be able to help, please complete our free case review form today.
+To learn more about your rights, please complete our free case review form today.

-Before filing an insurance dispute claim or negotiating with the insurance company, your attorney will gather evidence regarding the accident.
-Your attorney’s investigation may include:
+Before filing an insurance dispute claim or negotiating with the insurance company, your attorney will gather evidence, including:

 - Reviewing medical records from treatment you received after the crash